jpjon/CCCA_CAR_Analysis/README.md

 ---

-For detailed technical information, see the [System Architecture documentation](docs/architecture.md).
+For a system design diagram, see the [System Architecture documentation](docs/architecture.md).